priyankag12/Flexi-project/README.md

 System Requirement Specification for Online Examination Management System

 ## Problem Statement:
 Processes for traditional paper-based exams are becoming less effective and have geographical limitations.
 Inadequate data analysis for performance improvement and manual grading mistakes are a few of the issues that arise when there is no online examination administration system.
 A complete online examination management system that provides safe, scalable, automated test administration, grading, and data-driven insights is needed to address these difficulties in order to satisfy the needs of contemporary education.

 ## Objective(Purpose):
 An online exam management system's primary objective is to adequately handle and supervise examinations online while offering convenience, security, effortless grading, instantaneous outcomes, and data insights for both educators and learners.

 ## Scope:
-An online test management system's scope includes digitizing the whole exam procedure.It entails managing question banks, securely administering tests, automatically grading exams, and analyzing test results.
+An online test management system's scope includes digitizing the whole exam procedure.
+It entails managing question banks, securely administering tests, automatically grading exams, and analyzing test results.
 The technology streamlines the scheduling and administration of exams while meeting the demands of various educational institutions and online learning.

 ## Document conventions:
 Examples of document conventions for an online examination management system are standardized formatting, distinct file and folder name standards, version control procedures, and the uniform use of headers, typefaces, and styles.
 These principles make it simple to navigate, collaborate on, and maintain technical documentation, user manuals, and system design documents.

 ## Intended Audience and Reading Suggestions:
 The online examination management system documentation is aimed at educators, managers, technical support staff, and students who will be utilizing and maintaining the system.
 Reading Suggestions:
-For system configuration, test development, and result analysis, educators and administrators should consult the user manuals.
-The technical documentation will be useful for troubleshooting and integration by technical support teams.
-Students get access to instructions for taking tests and comprehending comments on their performance.
+1. For system configuration, test development, and result analysis, educators and administrators should consult the user manuals.
+2. The technical documentation will be useful for troubleshooting and integration by technical support teams.
+3. Students get access to instructions for taking tests and comprehending comments on their performance.

 ## Product Perspective:
 The online examination administration system is a stand-alone programme that offers instructors and students a complete platform to administer tests online.
 If needed, it smoothly interacts with Learning Management Systems (LMS) and communicates with user devices via web browsers.
 In a safe and user-friendly setting, the system includes test development, distribution, grading, and result analysis.
 Administrators have the option to control user, course, and test settings.
 The system can be easily customised, updated, and scaled to fit institutions of all sizes because to its modular architecture.

 ## Product Features:
 1. Creating and Customising Exams: Exams with various question formats, time constraints, and difficulty levels may be easily created and customised.